Taking aim at the wino-higgsino plane with the LHC: Custom hadronic mono- ( ) analysis

 The event selection criteria in the ATLAS mono-$W/Z$ search are given in Table \ref{tab-monoW}.
-This search looks for events with large missing transverse energy ($\met$) that contain either a large-$R$ jet (classified as \textsl{merged topology}) or two distinct jets (\textsl{resolved topology}), with dijet invariant mass around that of the $W/Z$ bosons.
+As mentioned above, this search looks for events with large missing transverse energy ($\met$) that contain either a large-$R$ jet (classified as \textsl{merged topology}) or two distinct narrow jets (\textsl{resolved topology}), with dijet invariant mass around that of the $W/Z$ bosons.
+Jets are clustered according to the anti-$k_t$ algorithm \cite{Cacciari:2008gp} with radius parameter $R=1.0$ (large-$R$) or $R=0.4$ (narrow).
 In both topologies any events with reconstructed leptons are rejected.
 In order to suppress multijet backgrounds, the azimuthal separation between the $\met$ vector and the large-$R$ jet is required to be larger than $2\pi/3$ in the merged topology; the same criteria applies in the resolved topology, with the large-$R$ jet replaced by the two-highest-$p_{\text{T}}$-jets system.
 In addition, the track-based missing transverse momentum $\vec{p}^{\mathrm{miss}}_{\text{T}}$, defined as the negative vector sum of the transverse momenta of tracks with $p_{\text{T}} > 0.5$\,GeV and $\abs{\eta} < 2.5$, is required to be larger than 30\,GeV and its azimuthal angle to be within $\pi/2$ of that of the calorimeter-based $\met$.
+In the resolved topology, the highest-$p_{\text{T}}$ jet is required to have $p_{\text{T}} > 45$\,GeV and the sum of $p_{\text{T}}$ of the two (three) leading jets is required to exceed 120 (150)\,GeV.